woody6402/tab2gp5/README.md

 This tool is in **beta** and intended as a **starting point**.
 Pull requests, issues and test data are welcome!

+## Experiences

+- Several runs on my private copy of the classtab archive.
+3040 files written, 40 fails.
+  - quality depends on the written TAB notation
+  - sometimes additional text/chars can lead to wrong recognized tab lines => if eliminated out of the ascii tab file can normally be parsed
+  - good results were achieved for example with:
+    - Mozart: Kleine Nachtmusik
+  - Did some trials on ultimate guitar tabs. experiences are similiar.

 ---